Draqun/python_good_practices/README.md

 I think you should on start now how to write variable name

 * You should now mixing camelCase and snake_case style are bad.
-* Choose camelCase than snake_case.
-A lot of people like snake case but this style generate long names.
-If you want write clean and beautiful code use camelCase.
+* As you can read in PEP8 use snake_case to name variable
 * Variables should has short names inform what it contains.

 **Bad**